MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/python/how-to-deploy-manage-web-services.md

 ## Deploy web services

 To deploy your analytics, you must publish them as web services in Machine Learning Server.
 Once hosted on Machine Learning Server, you can update and manage them.
 They can also be consumed by other users.
 Both deploy and publish are used synonymously.

-After you've authenticated, use publish as the web service.
+After you've authenticated, you can publish as a web service.
 Publishing returns a [service object](../../python-reference/azureml-model-management-sdk/service.md) containing the client stub for consuming that service.

 <a name="deploy-example"></a>

-**Example of standard web service:**
+**Example: publish a standard service**

 ```Python
 # Publish a standard service called 'cars_model'